Ouranosinc/scen_workflow_afr/README.md

 Bugs fixed:
 - fixed a typo in the name of CORDEX variable 'evspsbl';
+- ensured compatibility of script with CORDEX variable 'evspsbl';
 - fixed a bug that was happening when calculating statistics for scenarios (values must not be averaged over years).

 ## Contributing

 This is a private development that is being used in production by climate services specialists.
 If you're interested in being involved in the development, want to suggest features or report bugs, please leave us a message on the [issue tracker](https://github.com/Ouranosinc/scen_workflow_afr/issues).